aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/050-enable-namespace.md

 ![webstore](/static/images/webstore-ui.png)

-Congratulations!, with this setup, you are able to deploy workloads applications using ArgoCD Projects and ApplicationSets, from a configuration cluster (the Hub) to one spoke cluster, but you can easilly duplicate this to manage severals spoke clusters with the same mechanisms.
+Congratulations!, with this setup, you are able to deploy workloads applications using Argo CD Projects and ApplicationSets, from a configuration cluster (the Hub) to one spoke cluster, but you can easilly duplicate this to manage severals spoke clusters with the same mechanisms.